Helly meets Garside and Artin

 \begin{definition} Suppose $X$ is a combinatorial complex such that each of its closed cell is embedded and each closed cell is a full subcomplex of $X$.
 Let $\{X_i\}_{i\in I}$ be the collection of all closed cells in $X$.
 We say $X$ is \emph{cell Helly} if $(X,\{X_i\})$ satisfies Definition~\ref{d:cellHelly}. \end{definition}

-A natural classes of cell Helly complexes follows from the lemma below, whose proof is left to the reader. \begin{lemma} Suppose $X$ is a simply-connected cube complex such that each cube in $X$ is embedded and intersections of two cubes of $X$ is a sub-cube.
+A natural class of cell Helly complexes is described in the lemma below, whose proof is left to the reader. \begin{lemma} Suppose $X$ is a simply-connected cube complex such that each cube in $X$ is embedded and any intersection of two cubes of $X$ is a sub-cube.
 Then $X$ is cell Helly if and only if $X$ is a $CAT(0)$ cube complex. \end{lemma}

 \begin{remark} It can be seen here that the condition (3) from Definition~\ref{d:cellHelly} plays a role of Gromov's flagness condition.
 Intuitively, it tells that all the corners (of possible positive curvature) are ``filled" (and hence curvature around them is nonpositive). \end{remark}